Helping Scholars Work with Research Data

 Leveraging a Shared Platform

-CORPUS relies on the OCHRE multi-ontology graph database system — an innovative computational platform that can be shared by many different researchers in many disciplines while being customized for their specific needs.
+CORPUS relies on the OCHRE database platform, which provides an online research environment that is shared by many different researchers in many disciplines while being customized for their specific needs.
 A common platform avoids the need to create new software for every project, which is not financially sustainable.

-In fact, CORPUS is uniquely affordable and scalable, with the capacity to support a large number of projects and publications.
+In fact, CORPUS is uniquely affordable and scalable, with the capacity to support a large number of projects, publications, and collections.
 This is possible because a single, customizable database platform yields large economies of scale for the expensive task of writing, debugging, and upgrading software.

 OCHRE